The 7 Best Places to Travel Alone in 2020

 What to Expect in Thailand

 Thailand is a beautiful and inexpensive destination to travel to, has great transportation methods to travel between destinations, and is known for solo backpackers adventuring around.
 Additionally, due to the boom in tourism the country has a lot of English speakers, so not speaking English in the main cities won’t be a problem.

 Why Travel to Iceland

 Iceland, the small Nordic island country, is a great solo traveler destination.
 The majority of Iceland is actually green landscape, however there are parts of it covered in snow and ice like the crater of Hverfjal.
 Outdoorsy nomads flock to this destination to experience their geothermal baths, see the fjords and volcanoes, whale watch, view beautiful waterfalls like Hraunfossar (“Lava Falls”) and go in the famous Blue Lagoon.
 Check out our Iceland in 4 Days Itinerary to help you plan your trip.

 Getting Around Iceland For Cheap

 Due to the remoteness, taxes, and the economy of Iceland; produce and going out to eat is fairly expensive.
 We suggest packing dry food with you, buying food from the local grocery stores and preparing your own meals, to make the trip more affordable.
 The most common way of traveling around Iceland is renting a car or a campervan and following the Golden Circle Route.
-If you are lucky enough to meet other solo travelers at your hostel you can suggest sharing the campervan or rental car and splitting the costs.
 We suggest visiting natural hot springs that have no entrance fees, and are less touristy like Landmannalaugar hot water springs.
 Lastly, Iceland is full of natural hot pools like Drangsnes Hot Pools, which is a naturally heated pool that is free to relax in.